jenharris/agile-baseline/methods/research/usability-testing-guide.md

 - If you want a great site, you’ve got to test.
 The only way to really find out if a site works is to test it.
 - Not everyone thinks the way you do.
 A lot of things you take for granted aren’t obvious to everybody.
 - Test to inform your judgement.
+- Testing one user is 100% better than testing none.